Inspiring Wellness, One Smile at A Time

 So What Can You Do?

-If you have tooth sensitivity, but you can’t make it into the dentist right away, there are a few things you can do.
+If you have tooth sensitivity, but you can’t make it to the dentist right away, there are a few things you can do.
 First, we highly recommend brushing with a toothpaste that is made specifically for sensitive teeth.
-There are a lot of good ones out there, so grab one and see if it brings you some relief!
+There are a lot of good ones out there, so grab one and see if it brings you some relief.

 Next, you want to make sure to cut down on all triggering foods and beverages.
 Anything too cold, too sugary, too acidic, or too diuretic (like alcohol) can make the situation worse.
 Eat soft foods, brush gently, and look for a mouthwash that helps to build enamel.
 Ultimately, though, you’re going to need to make an appointment with your dentist.
 It’s the only way to rule out something serious and get specific recommendations based on your tooth sensitivity issues.

 Preventing cavities starts with regular dental exams and cleanings.
-If it’s time for your next appointment, give us a call today at 708-460-6699 or click here to request your appointment!
+If it’s time for your next appointment, give us a call today at 708-556-2959 or request your appointment.

 Scroll to Top